Latte vs Cappuccino: Unveiling the Perfect Espresso Delights

 4. Flavor Profiles

 The difference in milk texture directly impacts the flavor profiles of lattes and cappuccinos.
 Due to the higher milk content, a latte has a milder taste that is slightly sweeter and less intense.
-The espresso flavor is balanced by the creaminess of the milk, making it a popular choice for those who prefer a smoother, more subtle coffee experience.
+The espresso flavor is by the creaminess of the milk, making it a popular choice for those who prefer a smoother, more subtle coffee experience.

 On the other hand, a cappuccino offers a more pronounced espresso flavor.
 The equal parts of espresso and milk create a stronger taste that is bolder and richer.
 The dry foam topping adds a touch of bitterness, creating a more complex flavor profile compared to a latte.